 The Science of Reading: Transforming Literacy Education

-The science of reading combines cognitive science and education insights to find the best ways to teach reading.
+The science of reading is supported by an interdisciplinary body of research that combines cognitive science and education insights to find the best ways to teach reading.
+Reading research plays a crucial role in informing effective teaching practices, underpinning various instructional models like the Simple View of Reading and Scarborough’s Reading Rope.
 The Reading League is an authoritative source that discusses the interdisciplinary research surrounding reading and writing, emphasizing the importance of various skills and techniques to support proficient reading for all students.
 Understanding its principles can help all students become proficient readers.
 Celebrate SEL’s collections speak to these principles and offer practical strategies to improve literacy instruction.

 Key Takeaways